isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * In a template, flag an unqualified call to a nonmember function that passes a variable of dependent type when there is a nonmember function of the same name in the template's namespace.

-## <a name="SS-temp-hier"></a> T.temp-hier: Template and hierarchy rules:
+## <a name="SS-temp-hier"></a>T.temp-hier: Template and hierarchy rules:

 Templates are the backbone of C++'s support for generic programming and class hierarchies the backbone of its support for object-oriented programming.
-The two language mechanisms can be use effectively in combination, but a few design pitfalls must be avoided.
+The two language mechanisms can be used effectively in combination, but a few design pitfalls must be avoided.

-### <a name="Rt-hier"></a> T.80: Do not naively templatize a class hierarchy
+### <a name="Rt-hier"></a>T.80: Do not naively templatize a class hierarchy

 ##### Reason

-Templatizing a class hierarchy that has many functions, especially many virtual functions, can lead to code bloat.
+Templating a class hierarchy that has many functions, especially many virtual functions, can lead to code bloat.

 ##### Example, bad